Social shopping: Social media meets eCommerce.

 Ultimately, social shopping has nothing to do with you.
 It’s all about your customers.

 Have you ever seen a brand showcase customer photos wearing that brand’s clothes or using their products?
-That’s called user-generated content (UGC) and it works incredibly well.
-92% of consumers worldwide say they trust word-of-mouth more than any kind of advertising.
+That’s called User Generated Content (UGC) and it works incredibly well.
+UGC is 50% more trusted than any other media.

 But there’s more:

-- Consumers spend on average 5.4 hours per day with user-generated content.
+- Millennials spend on average 5.4 hours per day with User Generated Content.

 - Consumer reviews create 74% increase in product conversion.

 The verdict is in: You need to be engaging with your follower’s content.
-That includes integrating customer photos in your E-commerce store and encouraging UGC through social media campaigns.
+That includes integrating customer photos in your eCommerce store and encouraging UGC through social media campaigns.
+This can be easily done through an advanced UGC platform such as Photoslurp.

 However, it’s time to get serious.